EgbieAndersonUku1/django_2fa_recovery_codes/README.md

 ![Brute Force](https://img.shields.io/badge/Brute--force-Impractical-red)
 ![License](https://img.shields.io/badge/License-MIT-yellow)

-## 🔐 2FA Recovery Codes
+## 🔐 Django 2FA Recovery Codes

-The premises of this resuable application, is that it takes any Django application and extends that application so that it can now use the 2FA recovery codes as a backup login for that application.
+The premises of this resuable application, is that it takes any Django application and extends that application so that it can now use the 2FA recovery codes as a backup login should you lose access.

 `django-2fa-recovery-codes` is a Django app that provides a robust system for generating, storing, and managing **2FA recovery codes**.
 Unlike a full two-factor authentication apps, this package focuses solely on **recovery codes**, although this is a lightweight application it is a very powerful tool, offering fine-grained control and asynchronous management for better UX and performance.